-Thus, crimmigration and its consequences on the most vulnerable are the direct consequence of interoperability, and the regulatory data infrastructure it creates.
+Thus, crimmigration and its consequences for the most vulnerable intersect with broader developments in interoperability and regulatory data infrastructures.
 The interoperability system imposes certain political visions of governance into its technical architecture.
 It treats distinct regulatory domains -migration, border control, criminal justice- as one data environment, creating a security ecosystem where individuals, especially migrants, are continuously assessed and checked as criminals.
 Or with heightened scrutiny as the new default.

 This shift also places mass dataveillance as a dominant mode of border governance.
 Dataveillance is “the systematic and large-scale gathering, analysis and use of electronic information on persons”.
 The logic of dataveillance is to have a standardised, efficient administrative process to assuring that border crossers are ‘risk free’ and belong in the EU, which requires identification to be able to link a physical person to their digital selves while continuously monitor their behaviours to make accurate risk assessments.
 Interoperability amplifies dataveillance by using biometric technologies to link identities across databases, thus repurposing data across contexts.
 Moreover, it turns border checks into an ongoing process of surveillance that goes beyond the physical action of crossing a border, as each database updates in different contexts and times, with all these updates impacting the risk assessment for when the physical border crossing occurs.
 Therefore, individuals are no longer assessed on the basis of documents presented at a checkpoint but through continuously updated digital profiles.